 Tickets to the Underground and Attic are limited and sell out fast.
 It can also be difficult to get tickets to the nighttime tours of the Colosseum.

-IMPORTANT (UPDATE AS OF APRIL 2024): The colosseo.it website is now the official ticketing website for tickets purchased for May 2024 and beyond.
+IMPORTANT (UPDATE AS OF MAY 2024): The colosseo.it website is now the official ticketing website for tickets purchased for May 2024 and beyond.
 Unfortunately, this is replacing the coopculture.it website.
-In our experience, the coopculture.it website is easier to use and has lots of helpful information, so it is still worth referring to this website if you have any further questions.
+In our experience, the coopculture.it website was easier to use and had lots of helpful information, but it is no longer updated.
 Also, we have had issues with the colosseo.it website being down (as have other travelers, as you can read in the comment section below).
 With all this being said, it could be easier to purchase your ticket through GetYourGuide (see the tour options in the next section).

 What if Tickets are Sold Out?